 Brightwalton Parish Council is always pleased to have the plans presented by the owner or architect to them early within the planning stage.
 If you have plans that you wish to discuss please contact the Parish Council Clerk.
 Both the Parish Council and West Berkshire Council strongly advices applicants to discuss their plans with their neighbours prior to submitting the plans, this is an easy way to avoid hostility at a later stage.

-Our Role in the process
+Parish Council's role in the process

 The role of the Brightwalton Parish Council in the Planning Process Planning is such an emotive subject that we wanted to articulate the role of the Brightwalton Parish Council in this process and the way in which we look at any planning application.